fshost/node-dir/README.md

 	        }
 	    );

-### filePaths
+### files( dir, callback )
-get an array of file-system paths for all files in the directory and its subdirectories
+iterate all files in the directory and its subdirectories and pass their file-system paths to a callback

 #### example
 	    var dir = require('node-dir');